This post may contain affiliate links. Please read our disclosure policy.

 Equipment:

-6. Dip the top of the brownies in the warm chocolate ganache then place back in the baking sheet.
-Repeat until done.
+3. Dip the tops of the brownies into the chocolate frosting and place back on the baking sheet.

 Frequently Asked Questions – FAQ

-You can store these brownies in an airtight container or in a Ziploc bag with a good seal.
-Place in the fridge for up to a week.
+Store in an airtight container or sealed bag in the refrigerator for up to one week.

 5 from 2 votes